 What are stress balls and why do people use them?

-This process is called progressive muscular relaxation (PMR).
-The technique involves tensing specific muscle groups and then relaxing them to create awareness of tension and relaxation.
+The squeezing and releasing process used with stress balls is called progressive muscle relaxation (PMR).
+The technique involves tensing specific muscle groups and then relaxing them to create awareness of the contrast between where tension and relaxation is experienced in the body.
+With the stress ball, it can be squeezed tightly to increase the tension and then muscular tension will decrease when the grip is released.
 Why is it progressive?
-Because it proceeds through all major muscle groups, tensing and relaxing them one at a time, leading to total muscle relaxation.
-This exercise can flush out a huge amount of muscle tension all the way from your head down to your toes.
+In addition to doing this with a stress ball, the tensing and releasing can be done throughout the body.
+The practice engages all major muscle groups, tensing and relaxing them one at a time, leading to total muscle relaxation.
+This exercise can flush out muscle tension all the way from the head down to the toes.

-Whether they know it or not, people using stress balls are practicing what can be a very powerful stress management tool.
-A lot of folks are playing with their balls while in meetings, during study sessions, and on the phone.
-They'd probably relax even more if they took a few minutes just to tense, release, and relax other parts of their bodies, too.
-Here’s a pro tip: though stress balls tend to be common give-away items, don't pass them up — the relief they can provide is priceless!Alice!
+Whether they know it or not, people using stress balls are practicing what can be a valuable stress management strategy.
+Taking the extra step to tense, release, and relax other parts of the bodies may provide even more relaxation.
+Here’s a pro tip: though stress balls tend to be common give-away items, don't pass them up — the relief they can provide is priceless!